Q42/homepage-van-je-huis/README.md

 # Repository setup

-This repository contains both a frontend and a backend directory, which each their own readmes.
+This repository contains both a frontend and a backend directory, which each have their own readmes.